 For mufflers it is very important that you follow the instructions on checking, maintaining and servicing your machine.
-See instructions under the heading Checking, maintaining and servicing the machine's safety equipment.

 Never use a machine that has a faulty muffler.

 Regularly check that the muffler is securely attached to the machine.

 If the muffler on your machine is fitted with a spark arrestor mesh this must be cleaned regularly.
 A blocked mesh will cause the engine to overheat and may lead to serious damage.